-You may fall short of your goal; even then, you may very well amaze yourself with your score differential.
+There’s a chance you may fall short of your GRE goal; even then, you may very well amaze yourself with your score differential.
 I’ve had a few Babe Ruths, so to speak, over the years, students who set what many would deem unrealistically high expectations.
 Their unrelenting determination and belief in their own capabilities made their score improvements possible (we can boast a Magoosh user who improved by 27 points!).

 If you scored very well– ask yourself, is it even worth taking the exam again?